 Please believe I asked for garlic bread to accompany our Lasagne and the waitress at Caffe Pasticceria U. Giuliani looked at us as if we were crazy, LOL.
 I don’t exactly know where the garlic bread combination came from, but the Italians don’t get down like that.

-I thoroughly enjoyed it but did feel like it needed a touch of scotch bonnet pepper.
+I thoroughly enjoyed it but did feel like it needed a touch of scotch bonnet pepper and additional seasonings.
 I guess you just can’t take the Caribbean out of me lol.
 I do now have an even higher level of respect for the way other cultures prepare their food.
-I guess we can learn how to do something, but no one can slay it like the people it originated from.
+You can learn how to cook dishes from other countries, but no one can slay that dish like the people it originated from.

 Our love for Italian food didn’t stop there because we were on a quest to fine dine.
 With our heels on, elaborate dresses and no dinner reservation we made our way to the exquisiteHosteria La Stazione.